Only this pageAll pages

 To control which tools are visible to your AI with more granularity, you can follow the Tool Access Controls guide.

-• ?maxToolNameLength=<length> — To ensure compatibility with the majority of AI systems, generated tool names are automatically cropped to a maximum of 56 characters.
-You can customize this behavior by specifying the maximum length of the generated tool name using this parameter.
-The allowed range is from 32 to 160 characters.
+• ?maxToolNameLength=<length> - By default, generated tool names are cropped to a maximum of 56 characters to ensure compatibility with most AI systems.
+You can customize this behavior by specifying the maximum generated tool name length using this parameter.
+The allowed range is 32 to 160 characters.

 Obtaining MCP Token

-Tools Access Control
+Tool Access Control

 https://<MAKE_ZONE>/mcp/api/v1/u/<MCP_TOKEN>/sse?organizationId=<id>